How to Set & Use TypeScript Default Parameters

 Handling Optional Parameters with Default Values

 You can combine optional parameters with default values to create versatile functions.
-Consider this example:
+Here's the key difference: optional parameters (marked with ?) become undefined when omitted, while default parameters provide an actual fallback value.

 }

-Using default values for optional parameters allows you to create functions that are both flexible and straightforward.
+Using default values for optional parameters lets you create functions that are both flexible and straightforward.
+Notice how sortBy remains optional without a default (it's genuinely optional), while limit and cacheResults have sensible fallbacks.

 This pattern works well when building custom functions in Convex backends, where you often need to handle various input combinations while maintaining type safety.